 Easter Sunday will soon be upon us and traditionally Lamb is the meat served for the big Sunday roast.
 And that is exactly what I am going to give you here today, albeit with a few tweaks to ensure you have the very best Redcurrant Jelly Glazed Roast Lamb Leg as your table centre piece.

 So to ensure a great roast I turned to my favourite Organic meat supplier Graig Farm Organics.

 I have been buying meat from this Welsh organic farm for almost three years.
 Because the quality of the meat is consistenly excellent.
 Since Graig Farm is a place where animals are reared using traditional methods and looked after with care and respect.

 Graig Farm meat is a reflection of the time and care that has been put into raising the animals.
 Also it is always utterly delicious, full of flavour and cooked properly, the best meat I have ever tasted!

 Since a lovely friend had given me a jar of homemade Redcurrant Jelly I thought it would work perfectly as a glaze on this Roast Lamb.
 And trust me if you enjoy a glazed Ham at Christmas, you will love this Redcurrant Jelly Glazed Roast Lamb!

 British Bakeware have also recently added this Oval Roaster with lid to their fantastic range of British manufactured bakeware.
-This seemed the perfect vessel for cooking the Redcurrant Jelly Glazed Roast Lamb in.
+So it seemed the perfect vessel for cooking the Redcurrant Jelly Glazed Roast Lamb in.
 As you will see, it was the perfect size.

 British organic meat roasted in a British manufactured roaster!